Cloud computing and cloud-based services are the buzzwords of this decade. So what exactly is a cloud?

 Finally, cloud environments may offer Platform as a Service (Paas) features too; see the next section of this article.

-This list of services provided by Amazon and this list of services provided by Google shows the kind of things a user of those cloud environments can take advantage of.
+This list of services provided by Amazon AWS and this list of services provided by Google GCP shows the kind of things a user of those cloud environments can take advantage of.
 In addition, cloud providers often partner with other companies to offer additional APIs that code running in a “cloud” can use - for an appropriate licence fee.

 A VM is the owner’s responsibility; the cloud provider (hopefully) applies security patches to their hypervisors, but applying patches to (and rebooting) VM instances is not their responsibility.